CentroDL/godot/w01/d03/student/mta_lab_prompt.md

 1. Do the work in your student folder for today (`~/dev/wdi/godot/w01/d03/student`).
 1. Save your changes using `git` often!
 At the very least, use `git add .` and `git commit -m "..."` after you finish each part.
 This means that whenever you submit your homework, you will send us your most updated work!
 1. Work for each part should be done in the files named below.
+1. **Timeboxing**: limiting how much time you will devote to a problem before you move on.
+This is the first lab with *timeboxed* parts!

 ### The Problem